Wribbenhall School is currently awaiting its Ofsted

 to support and care for its children.
 Every possible step to ensure the safety

 of each child is taken.
-All members, staff and volunteers at the school are
+All members, staff and volunteers at the school are fully

-works closely with a variety of safeguarding organisations throughout Worcestershire
+closely with a variety of safeguarding organisations throughout Worcestershire

 and the greater Midlands area.
 Prospective parents are welcome to contact the